NV-Bite/.github/profile/README.md

 We aim to:
 - Show you how your food choices impact the environment.
 - Give easy-to-understand carbon footprint data for different foods.
-- Help you share leftover food with others, reducing waste and spreading kindness.
-By learning more about the food you eat, you can:
 - Make small changes that protect the planet.
 - Join a community of people who care about a greener future.